d347h-eth/hypercastle-bot/README.md

 - Provide `SALES_API_BASE_URL` (base only; `/sales/v6` is appended) and `SALES_COLLECTION_ADDRESS` (contract address) — used with `/sales/v6?collection=...&sortBy=time&sortDirection=desc`.
 - `TWEET_TEMPLATE` defaults to "#{tokenId} - {name} - {price} {symbol} (take-{orderSide})".
 - On X 429, posting halts until the next daily reset (no retries until then).
+- The app is currently wired to the in-memory `FakeSocialPublisher` for easy QA; swap to `TwitterPublisher` in `src/index.ts` for production.

 Notes:
 - OAuth 1.0a user tokens (X_APP_KEY/SECRET + X_ACCESS_TOKEN/SECRET) are the simplest for posting.